Core Concepts

 - Extracts Customer Reference - From headers, auth tokens, or request context

-- Checks Subscription Status - Verifies if customer has required plan
+- Checks Purchase Status - Verifies if customer has required plan

 - Checks Usage Limits - Verifies if customer is within usage limits